 But Trump dealt a particularly low blow when he insulted Cruz's wife by posting an unflattering picture of her on Twitter next to a photo of Melania Trump.
 The tweet says, "A picture is worth a thousand words."
 Cruz replied with a photograph of Melania from G.Q., and the political games continue as, no doubt, they always will.
 Our culture accepts below-the-belt insults as a normal part of presidential candidate competition.
 For school-aged children, this would result in suspension, expulsion or long hours spent at recess academy.

 instructing our children

-So, in response, I think it's critical we teach our children to respect and have empathy for all people, regardless of race, religion, country of origin, sexual orientation and gender; refrain from mudslinging and bullying behaviors, such as mocking the handicapped and disabled and separating families at the border; and never defend those complicit in the hatred of others, for any reason whatsoever.
-But if they can't abide by these rules of common human decency, the consequences could be far more dire—at least for the rest of us—than recess academy: They could end up running for president of the United States.
-And even worse, they just might win. —Laura
+So, in response, I think it's crucial we teach our children to respect and have empathy for people of all races, religions, countries, sexual orientations and genders; refrain from mudslinging and bullying behaviors, such as mocking the handicapped and disabled and separating families at our borders; and never defend those complicit in the hatred of others, for any reason whatsoever.
+But if they choose to ignore the rules of common human decency, the consequences of their contempt could be far more dire—at least for the rest of us—than recess academy: They could end up running for president of the United States.
+And, even worse, they just might win. —Laura